Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 Relegate strikethrough'd proposals to a new channel titled #mask-archives.

 - **Rule 25:**
 Players can, if they believe that they have found a mistake in one of the gamestate tracking channels, submit an erratum to #errata.
 The player who maintains that channel shall either accept the erratum and fix the incorrect portion or deny it.
 After an erratum is accepted, the player who posted it gains 5 coins.
+The player who maintains a channel cannot submit errata about that channel.

+Players cannot file errata about github documents.

 - **Rule 26:**
 Any @Current player who is not a @Merchant may forgo their proposal and request a loan from the bank instead, equal to or less than the current amount of coins in the bank, or less than 200 coins, whichever is less.
 If they do, the @Merchant can choose to approve or deny the loan within 24 hours of that player's request.
 If they deny the loan, nothing happens and the turn of the player who requested the loan is skipped.
 If the loan is approved, the amount of coins specified is removed from the banked, and the player who requested the coins adds that amount of coins to their balance.
 This is not considered as "gaining coins" for other rules.
 The player gains a loan value in the inventory equal to the amount of coins he got from the bank, is considered a "debtor" and gets the according role for as long as he has a non-zero loan value.